Francis Levett: Hostility towards Levett

-The retreat from Florida and later years
+Retreat from Florida and later years

 Following the signing of the Treaty of Paris in 1783, Francis Levett Jr. was forced to transport all his goods, including 100 slaves and house frames and household silver, to the Bahamas on short notice.
 Much of Levett's loot was left behind on the docks when Levett's newly purchased schooner was found inadequate to handle the family's accumulated riches.

 The family was never able to sell its East Florida properties.
 The elaborate English manor house and farms were abandoned.
 Francis Levett's attempts to establish himself as a planter in the Bahamas failed, and the heir was forced to return to London.
 But he and his wife Charlotte Box had apparently gotten a taste for life in America.
 They later returned to the state of Georgia, where the English planter, thanks to his father's old friend Henry Laurens, established himself at a new plantation on the Harris Neck peninsula overlooking Sapelo Island in McIntosh County, Georgia.
 He named the new plantation Julianton, in honour of his father's abandoned Florida plantation and his mother Julia.

-Levett Jr. became one of the first planters in America to sow Sea Island cotton, taking advantage of both his knowledge of the crop that he brought with him from Izmir, and of a global shortage of cotton following the Haitian Revolution and the abolition of slavery on that cotton-producing island.
+Levett Jr. became one of the first planters in America to sow Sea Island cotton, taking advantage of both his knowledge of the crop that he brought with him from İzmir, and of a global shortage of cotton following the Haitian Revolution and the abolition of slavery on that cotton-producing island.
 The 1790s were boom years for South Carolinian cotton, according to historian Sven Beckert, with exports increasing from 10,000 pounds in 1790 to 6.4 million in 1800.
 Francis Levett Jr. died in 1802.
 He left the newly christened Julianton Plantation to his wife.